 Which Of These Statements Is True About Xml

 XML (Extensible Markup Language) stands as a cornerstone in data representation and exchange across diverse systems.
-Understanding its characteristics, capabilities, and limitations is crucial for anyone involved in software development, data management, or web technologies.
+Think about it: understanding its characteristics, capabilities, and limitations is crucial for anyone involved in software development, data management, or web technologies.
 This article aims to dissect various statements about XML, separating facts from misconceptions to provide a comprehensive overview of its true nature.

 Understanding the Basics of XML